jose-c-campos/jose-c-campos/README.md

 **`Student/Software Engineer`**

 I am a senior at USC with a passion for creating digital solutions to new and unsolved problems.
-I am always actively learning through projects to teach myself new languages/frameworks that will help make me a better programmer.
-All my projects are coded from scratch, and are designed to showcase my capabilities as an independent coder and problem solver.
-I always make it a point to build a platform through which others can experience or interact with what I create.
-Creating tangible products, either through a well-designed UI or detailed documentation, is how I challenge myself to frame my ideas in a way that non-programmers can appreciate and understand.
+With a strong foundation in C++ and Object-Oriented Programming, I am adept at tackling complex tasks and developing robust technical solutions.

+I want to impact how we leverage technologies in business by driving changes that maximize output and streamline operations.
+I am results oriented and enjoy working in a fast paced, consumer centric environment where learning is a constant.

 ---